 The Ka'ūpūlehu Marine Life Advisory Committee (KMLAC), a group of local landowners, businesses, advocacy groups, and families with ancestral ties to the area, has been working for more than two decades to restore coral reefs and fish populations through improved collaborative management with the State.

 Securing Hawai'i's First Community-Driven Fish Replenishment Area

 In 2016 with widespread community support, the State established a 10-year rest period on harvest along a 3.6-mile stretch of the Ka'ūpūlehu coastline.
 This action will give fish time to grow and reproduce, so the fishery can recover and provide for sustainable fishing in the future.

 Connecting for Conservation

-The KMLAC is a member of the Kai Kuleana and Hui Loko networks, which TNC helped establish and coordinates.
-These peer learning networks are comprised of community groups across Hawaiʻi Island who share knowledge and resources and take collective action to accelerate conservation.
+The KMLAC is a member of the Kai Kuleana and Hui Loko networks, which TNC helped establish and facilitates.
+These peer learning networks are comprised of community groups across Hawaiʻi Island that share knowledge and resources and take collective action to accelerate conservation.
 Find out how networks amplify impacts by building on success at sites.